 - port: The optional port of the MQTT broker.
 If none is provided, the typical ports 1883 and 8883 (SSL) are used.
 Be aware that this binding allows only one bridge / one connection per unique host:port.

 - secure: Uses TLS/SSL to establish a secure connection to the broker.
-Can be "OFF","ON","AUTO".
-The AUTO setting prefers a secure connection but will fall-back to an insecure one.
-Default is ON.
+Can be true or false.
+Defaults to false.

 Additionally the following parameters can be set:

 - qos: Quality of Service.
 Can be 0, 1 or 2.
 Please read the MQTT specification for details.
 Defaults to 0.

 - clientID: Use a fixed client ID.
 Defaults to empty which means a user ID is generated for this connection.

 Reconnect parameters are:

 - reconnectTime: Reconnect time in ms. If a connection is lost, the binding will wait this time before it tries to reconnect.
 Defaults to 60000 (60s).

 - keepAlive: Keep alive / heartbeat timer in ms. It can take up to this time to determine if a server connection is lost.
 A lower value may keep the broker unnecessarily busy for no or little additional value.
 Defaults to 60000 (60s).